gonzo790518/Pokemon/README.md

 # Pokemon

-This is my coding test instructions of Gogolook.
+This is my coding test of Gogolook.
 It's about Pokemon.
 When you run the Pokemon project, you can see Pokemon list and detail.
 Just have fun to try it.